-Kids Do Amazing Things

-Much of the linguistic system is already known by age 3.
+Kids Do Amazing Things Much of the linguistic system is already known by age 3.

 ...when kids can't tie their own shoes or reliably recognize "4".
 What kids are doing: extracting patterns and making generalizations from the surrounding data mostly without explicit instruction.

-Terminology: Patterns or "rules" of language = grammar
+Terminology: Patterns or "rules" of language = grammar How do we know they're not only imitating or being taught?
 Imitation certainly is useful for learning some aspects of language, such as learning that the sequence of sounds "cat" refers to a furry, purring pet.

 However, children can't learn how to understand and produce full sentences by imitating what they hear and repeating it word for word.
 Why not?

 One reason: Most sentences are novel - you understand and produce them on the fly, and may never have heard them before.

-Also, it turns out that children are bad at imitating sentences where they don't know some of the words (so how could they learn those words by imitating them?):

-"The cat is hungry" becomes "Cat hungry."
+How do we know they're not only imitating or being taught?
+Also, it turns out that children are bad at imitating sentences where they don't know some of the words (so how could they learn those words by imitating them?): "The cat is hungry" becomes "Cat hungry."
 In addition, children don't often repeat word-for-word what adults around them say.

-(From Martin Braine)

-Child: Want other one spoon, Daddy.
+How do we know they're not only imitating or being taught?
+(From Martin Braine) Child: Want other one spoon, Daddy.
 Father: You mean, you want the other spoon.
 Child: Yes, I want other one spoon, please Daddy.
 Father: Can you say "the other spoon"?
 Child: Other...one...spoon.
 Father: Say "other".

-Father: Say "other' Child: Other.
+Child: Other.
 Father: "Spoon."
 Child: Spoon.
 Father: "Other spoon."
 Child: Other...spoon.
 Now give me other one spoon?

-What about children of immigrants, ex: Americans who move to Israel?
+How do we know they're not only imitating or being taught?
+What about children of immigrants?

 "The adults often never feel comfortable with the language of the adopted country...speak with an accent...their children become fully fluent native speakers of the new language.
 Evidently the children have learned something their parents don't know.
-So the parents couldn't have taught them." - Jackendoff (1994)
+So the parents couldn't have taught them." - Jackendoff (1994) How do we know they're not only imitating or being taught?
 It's also unlikely children learn by being explicitly taught.
 This is because once we go beyond the most superficial things (like "cat" is a furry, purring pet), most of our knowledge is subconscious (more on this later).
 We know it - but we don't know how we know it or why it's so.